-Architects recommend Silicone sealants are the most preferred sealants for external application because they have the following properties –
+Architects recommend Silicone sealants because they are the most preferred sealants for external application because they have the following properties –

 - Silicone sealants are inorganic in nature and highly resistant to UV radiation.
 They do not degrade in sunlight.